TABLE OF CONTENTS

 - Insert the white wire holder back into the hole in the frame.

-- Connect the handlebar electrical connector to the one on the frame, making sure the wire connection is complete seated into place.
+- Connect the handlebar electrical connector to the one on the frame, making sure the wire connection is completely seated in place.

-- Replace the nose cap using 3mm screws.
+- Reinstall the nose cap using 3 mm screws.